Prepared Food and Beverage Sales Survey (PFBSS)

 The method used to treat partial non-response imputation was the nearest neighbour donor imputation.
 This imputation method involves replacing one or more missing values from a respondent, called receiver, by values provided by one or more respondents, called donors.
 The donor has to be in the same imputation class as the recipient.
 In addition, the revenue on the Business Register for both units must be similar.
 Statistics Canada's generalized system Banff was used for imputation.

 A complete file of weighted micro data was created for all sampled establishments in the survey population for which data were reported or imputed.
 The survey weights were adjusted by a factor to account for total non-response within a domain of estimation so that the final estimates would be representative of the entire survey population.
-Weighted estimates were produced using the Generalised System of Estimation (GES).
+Weighted estimates were produced using the Generalised Estimation System (G-Est).

 Revisions and seasonal adjustment